-LWN training includes the following:
+LWN mandatory training includes the following:

-- Introduction to NALA and the LWN
+- Introduction to NALA

 - Introduction to LWN

-- Demonstrations of how to use the website: registration, assessment, submitting for awards, recognition of prior learning, skills checker and other features.
+- Demonstrations of how to use the website: registration, monitoring progress, submitting for awards, recognition of prior learning and other features.

 - Certification process

-- Quality Assurance standards

 - Technical information

 - Access to further resources and support

 - Question and answer session

-Participants get a chance to use LWN and to ask questions and share their experience of using LWN.
+Participants attending workshops get a chance to use LWN and to ask questions and share their experience of using LWN.